bkil/gemiweb0/doc/js-choices.md

 * Verdict not supported
 * Incidence rate: high
 * Implementation complexity: low
-* Workaround: can be substituted with `0===1` and `1===1`, but 0/1 can be used instead of false/true similar to C
+* Workaround: can be substituted with `0===1` and `1===1`, but 0/1 can also be used instead of false/true similarly to C

 ### Date

 * Verdict: partial
 * Restriction: only getting the current time as a Unix epoch and converting it to a number is supported.
 Ensure storage on enough bits.
+Consider returning the locale time offset.
 * Implementation complexity: high if unrestricted
 * Incidence rate: low
 * Workaround: library